 Items that can be cleaned

 Although many items will need to be thrown out after a fire, there are some items that can be cleaned after a fire.
 Glass, for instance, is resistant to high temperatures and won’t absorb smoke particles.
 This means that glass items can survive even the worst house fire.
-Ceramics, on the other hand, can be stained and require a more intensive clean.
-To clean them, soak them in a vinegar and dish soap solution.
+Ceramics, on the other hand, can be stained and require more intensive cleaning.
+To clean them, soak them in vinegar and dish soap solution.
 You can also sand wood floors and apply oil soap.

 While you might be tempted to wipe down burned clothes, it is not always wise to do so.
 The smoke and soot from the fire contain chemicals that can irritate the skin and cause respiratory problems.
 These chemicals can also damage fabric materials.
 Moreover, the fabric materials can become too large to effectively clean.

 When cleaning after a fire, it’s important to remember that the cleaning process will take a long time.
 It’s important to take breaks and be patient with yourself.
-It’s important to protect any valuable items that may still be left in the property.
+It’s important to protect any valuable items that may still be left on the property.
 In addition, you may have to temporarily relocate to temporary accommodations until the cleaning process is complete.

 While the majority of items can be cleaned after a fire, some items will have to be thrown out.
 You should make a list of items that should be thrown out after a house fire and check whether they are still in good condition.
 Some of these items may be salvageable, but you will need to check for heat and water damage before you decide to keep them.